 As the population of Singapore ages, this move will help to ensure that it can accommodate more older workers in the upcoming decades.
 In a 2017 report by the United Nations, it was projected that the elderly will make up almost half of Singapore’s population by 2050.
 This means that the workforce demographics will also gradually shift towards older workers and companies here will need to prepare for that.

 Raising the retirement age may help to relieve some pressure off an ageing workforce, but re-employing and retaining older workers is also something companies here are required to commit to in order to encourage them to continue working.
-As a result, re-employment age will be increased from the current age of 67 to 68 in 2022, and eventually to 70 by 2030.
+As a result, the re-employment age has also been updated to up to 70 years.
+This also comes on the back of a previous announcement to increase our re-employment age from the current age of 67 to 68 in 2022, and eventually to 70 by 2030.

 Companies will need to ready themselves for an ageing workforce in the coming decades.
 Here are some details that employers will need to know about retaining older workers.